EduDose

 The second blank could either be voice so (3) and (4) are eliminated.
 Hypothetic means something that is assumed and titular means a ruler without real authority.
 So, titular-voice is the appropriate choice of words.

-91. Question 91 of 100
+91 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-92. Question 92 of 100
+92 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-93. Question 93 of 100
+93 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-94. Question 94 of 100
+94 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-95. Question 95 of 100
+95 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-96. Question 96 of 100
+96 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-97. Question 97 of 100
+97 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-98. Question 98 of 100
+98 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-99. Question 99 of 100
+99 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-100. Question 100 of 100
+100 / 100

 India's ...1... over the past half century since independence has been unique and ...2... in many ways.
 Yet the record is ...3... in relation to what the country set out to achieve and could certainly have been ...4....
 It is ...5... to look at both sides; the alternative is to be ...6... down by unrelieved gloom or unwarranted ...7....
 The fact is that after eight 5-year plans, about 40 per cent of population is ...8... below the poverty line.
 The human development indices are ...9... low, placing India at the 126th position in the world table, far below many countries that came into ...10... much later than it did.

-SSC, बैंक, रेलवे सहित सभी सामान्य प्रतियोगिताओं के लिए
+SSC, बैंक, रेलवे सहित सभी सामान्य प्रतियोगिताओं के लिए»

 गणित